 Inspections are done by private inspection companies.
 Re-inspections may be required if there are items to be repaired.
 If the property is in compliance, the inspector will inform you at the inspection site and will provide a signed inspection compliance verification form.

-View the list of this page for information about companies licensed to perform both baseline and renewal Inspections.
+View the list of this page for information about companies licensed to perform both Baseline and Renewal Inspections.
 Before hiring any company to perform the inspections, ask the company to ensure that their licenses are current with the city, as the city's lists are not verified on a daily basis.

 Charges for the inspection depend on the policies of the licensed rental housing inspector that you have contracted with.
 Prices vary - please compare prices between companies.

-The Baseline Inspection consists of four parts.
+The Rental Inspection consists of four parts.

 1. General Life Safety Requirements

 2. Plumbing Facilities and Fixture Requirements